thefifthmatt/SoulsRandomizers/EldenRingRandomizer/README.md

 - Dectus Medallion (Left and Right): Used to ascend the Grand Lift of Dectus.
 Other routes to enter Altus Plateau are also possible.
 - Discarded Palace Key: Used to unlock the treasure chest in the Raya Lucaria Grand Library.
 - Drawing-Room Key: Used to access the access the Volcano Manor Drawing Room and the lava area hidden within.
-- Great Runes: Two are required to enter Leyndell, either though Capital Outskirts or Deeproot Depths.
-All seven are required to fight the final boss if that option is selected.
+- Great Runes: By default, two of seven are required to enter Leyndell, either though Capital Outskirts or Deeproot Depths.
+With modified rulesets, any number of these can be required to enter Leyndell, enter Mountaintops, or access the final boss.
 - Haligtree Secret Medallion (Left and Right): Used to access Consecrated Snowfield, the hidden path to the Haligtree.
 - Imbued Sword Key: Used to unlock a Sending Gate at the Four Belfries in Liurnia.
 There are three of these in the game.
 - Pureblood Knight's Medal: Used to immediately access Mohgwyn Palace without using the Sending Gate in Consecrated Snowfield.
 - Rold Medallion: Used to access Mountaintops of the Giants after Leyndell.
+With modified rulesets, it can be replaced with a Great Runes requirement.
 - Rusty Key: Used to progress into Stormveil Castle.
-This is optional... unless Gostoc dies before he opens the main gate for you.
+This is optional, unless Gostoc dies before he opens the main gate for you.

 ### Other important items